This article will teach you how to create a blog on your RevolutionParts site using Text Pages!

 It's time to set up the top-level "blog" page, which is where the actual posts will be listed.

 - Start by creating a new text page similar to the one we created above.
 Name this one "Blog."
 Feel free to enter whatever you want in the page body field (some text, an image, anything), or leave it blank.

 - To create the list of blog posts, you'll need to use HTML mode to edit the body field of the page.
 You can enable HTML mode by clicking the "<>" button above the text field under the "Page Content" header.
 You'll know you've entered HTML mode when the formatting buttons turn grey and become unclickable.

 - While in HTML mode, copy and paste the code below into the text field to create your first blog post entry:

 <!-- Begin blog post -->If you are comfortable with HTML/CSS, feel free to edit the code above as desired.
 You are not required to use the above template.

 <hr><div style="font-size: 24px; font-family: 'Open Sans'; padding-bottom: 8px;"><a href="blog-post-url">Blog Post Title</a></div>

 <!-- End blog post -->

-You can add as many blog posts as you like by copying and pasting code blocks, then changing the code to be relevant to whatever the post is.
+You can add as many blog posts as you like by copying and pasting the code for an existing blog post, then changing the code to be relevant to whatever the new post is.

-PLEASE NOTE: After you've created your blog page, you'll need to contact RevolutionParts Support to have a link added to your site.
-Email your blog URL and a brief description of your preferred location on the site to email@example.com and we'll help you out!
+PLEASE NOTE: After you've created your blog page, you'll need to contact RevolutionParts Support to have a link to your blog added to your site.
+Email your blog URL and a brief description of your preferred link location on the site to email@example.com and we'll help you out!